(Applicants are advised to carefully review the entire contents of this page before beginning their applications)

 United States Senate Youth Program Scholarship Application

-(The Vermont Principals Association is not responsible for following up with incomplete applications.
-Guidance Counselors, Students and Parents please work together to complete applications.
+(The Vermont Principals’ Association is not responsible for following up with incomplete applications.
+School Counselors, Students and Parents please work together to complete applications.
 Incomplete applications cannot be considered.)

 The United States Senate Youth Program, established in 1962 by U.S. Senate Resolution, is a unique educational experience for outstanding high school students interested in pursuing careers in public service.

-The 61st annual United States Senate Youth Program Washington Week is being planned to be held in person in Washington, D.C. on Dates, TBA.
-Application processes are underway and the national deadline for all states to submit their delegate selections is December 1, 2023.
-The program may be held online pending public health guidance and status of large group access to the government venues traditionally visited.
-If held in person, all delegates will be required to be fully vaccinated to attend.
+The 63rd annual United States Senate Youth Program Washington Week is being planned to be held in person in Washington, D.C. on March 1-8, 2025.
+Application processes are underway and the national deadline for all states to submit their delegate selections is December 1, 2024.
+The VPA deadline to receive applications is October 21, 2024.

 All eligible students are encouraged to apply.
 Students must attend the program to receive the scholarship.
 Regardless of platform, all confirmed student delegates will partake in a comprehensive, interactive leadership program in the stated timeframe, and each will receive the $10,000 college scholarship in the name of the United States Senate.
 To apply, please contact your state selection contact.